finom/rebloom/README.md

 }
 ```

 To avoid that and make code stricter we can export the sub-store with its methods hidden.
+The simplest way is to use `OmitMethods` type.

 ```ts
 export class Users extends Use0 {